Michel Gondry and Audrey Tautou on Their New Film, 'Mood Indigo'

 If you were to say that to me right now I’d be like, “WHAT THE FUCK?!!”
 And you are just like, ‘oh.’
 I was hoping I would impress him, Audrey.
 I’m sorry you’re not – I’m sad you’re not impressed by this thing I’m very proud of.

-Which was your favourite scene to perform in, Audrey?
+Which was your favorite scene to perform in, Audrey?
 Did you enjoy riding in the cloud car?

 Tautou: Everything was just so new and a surprise everyday that, you know, I had my food for a whole year.
 Je crois qu’il n’a rien compris de ce que je lui ai dit.

-I can’t answer to what was my favourite scene, but I can say the one that I hated the most.
+I can’t answer to what was my favorite scene, but I can say the one that I hated the most.

 Which was?